felixjwong/covid19/README.md

 * fit_covid_magnitudes
 <p>
 Auxillary script for calculating the best fit lines (fig. S11) and orthogonal distances (fig. S15) of a dip magnitude-spike magnitude plot.
-The slope of the best fit line is &lambda;.
-This script can be run after all analysis appears by simply executing
+The slope of the best fit line is <i>&lambda;</i>.
+This script can be run after the analysis by simply executing
 </p>

 ```sh